 The first documented use of the lever in Greek temples

-The evidence of the device is considered to be grooves which are etched onto the bottom of stones used to construct the Corinth and Isthmia temples.
+Evidence of the device is considered to be grooves etched onto the bottom of stones used to construct the Corinth and Isthmia temples.
 These grooves are familiar to historians, but until now, it had been unknown if the grooves had occurred as a result of lifting the blocks during the building process or from moving them around in quarries.

 “With heavy stone blocks and high friction between stone surfaces, this was a highly problematic step of construction that in later times would require sets of purpose-made holes for using metal levers,” said Pierattini.